CopyPasteFail/LatestTmdbMovies/README.md

-An android app that shows latest movies from TMDb with infinite scrolling
+An android app that shows latest the movies from TMDb with infinite scrolling

 # Introduction
 This Android App that has 2 Screens/Activities: